artefactual/archivematica-docs/admin-manual/installation/installation.rst

 ========

-Archivematica is not a single application - dozens of different components and tools are required for a full working installation.
+Archivematica is not a single application - dozens of different components and tools are required for a fully working installation.
 As a result, there are many possible deployment configurations.

 These instructions are designed to get you up and running as quickly as